lavavu/LavaVu/README.md

 ### Dependencies ###

 * OpenGL and Zlib, present on most systems, headers may need to be installed
-* To use with python requires python 2.7+ and NumPy
+* To use with python requires python 3.6+ and NumPy
-* For video output, requires: libavcodec, libavformat, libavutil, libswscale (from FFmpeg / libav)
+* For video output, requires: PyAV or for built in encoding, libavcodec, libavformat, libavutil, libswscale (from FFmpeg / libav)
 * To build the python interface from source requires swig (http://www.swig.org/)

 ### Who do I talk to? ###

 * Report bugs/issues here on github: https://github.com/lavavu/LavaVu/issues
-* Contact developer: Owen Kaluza (at) monash.edu
+* Contact developer: Owen Kaluza (at) anu.edu.au

 For further documentation / examples, see the online documentation
 * https://lavavu.github.io/Documentation